jhower786/imathas_web_guide/index.md

           Be sure to attend to the settings, in particular the four indicated here: <br>
           <img class="livepollimg" src="./img/Writing Custom Questions Settings pic.png" alt="sample picture" > <br>
           In "Description" write how you wish the question to be named. <br>
-          In "Use Rights" note that allowing modificiatons will permit others to permanenlty alter commands, wording, and settings to your question, as they desire.
+          In "Use Rights" note that allowing modifications will permit others to permanently alter commands, wording, and settings to your question, as they desire.
 The "Allow use by all" feature gives access to the question to anyone else at FIU to use on their own, including make a separate template copy of your question that they can edit.  <br>
           Do adjust the library under "My library assignments" to have it reflect what library/libraries that you want.
 Do not keep any of your custom questions under "General Templates". <br>
           </ol>
         </div>